 Don’t laugh.
 When the populations of cows and people are nearly equal, as it is in Vermont, such events are not at all uncommon.

 The first thing you must do is get the cow off of your foot.
 That’s oftentimes easier said than done because they tend to settle in for a spell when they’re comfortable.
-Lean into the bovine with all your weight, push hard and if needed, give him or her a good whack.
+Lean into the bovine with all your weight, push hard and if needed, give her a good whack.
 Take fast advantage when they shift their weight, because they may settle back in.

 Now, tend to your wound.
 If it pains greatly to wiggle your toes or you’ve got yourself a bleeding gash, get to the doctor.
 If your foot is sore, bruised or swollen, count your lucky stars and begin the RICE regimen, recommended by doctors for over 100 years and still a most practical and effective treatment: